NickHatBoecker/linktree/README.md

 # Linktree

 VueJS App for Linktrees.
-Needs a [Contentful](https://www.contentful.com/) API.
+Needs a Symfony API.

-See [Video Tutorial]() to create your own.

 ## Project setup
 ```
-yarn install
+yarn
 ```

-Copy `.env` file to `.env.local` and put in your Contentful Credentials.
+Copy `.env` file to `.env.local` and put in your API Credentials.

-**Attention:** Only use read-only Contentful access token, because it will be publicy available in the apps source code, after build.

 ### Compiles and hot-reloads for development
 ```